codatio/codat-docs/docs/introduction/migration.md

 updatedAt: "2022-11-25T13:10:30.057Z"
 ---

 If you're new to Codat but have already built and use an OAuth application with one of our supported integrations, you're in the right place.
-Codat's token migration process allows you to seamlessly migrate your customers' connections from a self-managed integration to Codat—without your customers needing to reconnect.
+Codat's token migration process allows you to seamlessly migrate your customers' connections from a self-managed integration to Codat — without your customers needing to reconnect.

 This page describes the information we'll need from you, and provides an overview of the migration process.